lumi-openlcoud/opencloud-docs/en/docs/development/cloud-development.md

   ​

-In addition, the AIOT Open Platform provides a push notification service, which supports pushing the real-time data reported by the device to a third-party server, meeting developers' requirements for receiving data in real-time.
+In addition, the AIOT Open Cloud Platform provides a push notification service, which supports pushing the real-time data reported by the device to a third-party server, meeting developers' requirements for receiving data in real-time.

 In the following, this manual describes how to develop third-party applications that utilizes cloud-based connection interfaces.
 This consists of application creation, configuration, and development.